Help

 USB trace impedance

-● Length Matching: Strive to keep the D+ and D- trace lengths as precisely equal as possible.
-For USB 2.0, a length variance of less than 150 mils is typically acceptable, but for USB 3.0, aim for a discrepancy under 15 mils to prevent timing issues at elevated speeds.
+• Strict Length Matching: Strive to keep trace lengths identical.
+For USB 2.0, a variance of less than 150 mils is acceptable.
+For USB 3.0, aim for a discrepancy under 15 mils (or even 5 mils for 10 Gbps) to prevent timing skew.

-● Consistent Spacing: Maintain a uniform distance between the two traces throughout their entire length to preserve consistent impedance.
-Avoid abrupt changes in spacing or routing these pairs close to other high-speed signals.
+• Consistent Spacing (Coupling): Maintain a uniform distance between the two traces throughout their entire route to preserve the 90-ohm impedance.
+Do not split the pair around vias or components.

 How Do I Select the Right USB Connector for My Design?